Road Trips

 Day 1–2: Ocean City to West Virginia

 Start your journey early in the morning to witness a beautiful sunrise over the Atlantic in Ocean City.
-Enjoy the Chesapeake Bay views & slowly you will enter the Appalachian landscapes.
+Try a classic American breakfast at The Bayside Skillet.
+Keep your first day easy with a short drive towards west via the Chesapeake Bay Bridge.
+This is one of the most dramatic water crossings on the East Coast.

 Day 3: West Virginia to Ohio